 - 1. Importance of keeping farm records - 2.
 Types of farm records (production records & labor records) - 3.
 Cash inflow and outflow records/sales records - 4.
 Preparation of simple income statements and balance sheets - 5.
-Profit and loss calculations - 6.
-Cost benefit analysis for major cassava enterprises - 7.
+Profit and loss calculations

+- 6. Cost benefit analysis for major cassava enterprises - 7.
 Basics of farm business planning

-In addition, the volunteer will produce a manual/a guide for training of trainers for both the farm level and organizational level training.

-The volunteer will work towards attaining the objectives at two levels.
-At the grassroots level, the volunteer will work directly with farmers, s/he will train the farmers in keeping basic farm records.
+In addition, the volunteer will produce a manual/a guide for Training of Trainers for both the farmer leveland organizational level - training.
+The volunteer will work towards attaining the objectives at two levels: at the grassroots level, directly with farmers, s/he will train the farmers in keeping basic farm records.
 At the level of the organization, the volunteer will train the management and board members strategic business skills.

-D. HOST CONTRIBUTION
+C. HOST CONTRIBUTION